 Brazil boasts more than 50 percent of Amazonia.
 The Amazon rainforest covers an immense 2.6 million square miles in the Amazon Basin.
 That’s about 40 percent of South America.
 Densely wooded forests make up about 1.4 billion acres of the Amazon with more than 4,100 miles of rivers nurturing these verdant lands.

-Ready to learn more about the Amazon rainforest for kids?
+Ready to learn more about the Amazon rainforest with kids?
 Read on for our ultimate family travel guide.

-Learn More About the Amazon Rainforest for Kids
+Learn More About Traveling the Amazon Rainforest with Kids

 The Amazon provides habitat, food, and safety for more than 10 percent of the Earth’s known species and more than 20 percent of bird species globally.
 More than 50,000 unique plant species call it home as well as 2.5 million insects.
 What’s more, scientists continue to discover new species each year!
 From 2014 to 2015, 381 new organisms were confirmed.
 Ready to learn more about the Amazon rainforest?